nelder_mead, a MATLAB code which seeks the minimizer of a scalar function of several variables, by Jeff Borggaard.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-ASA047, a MATLAB library which minimizes a scalar function of several variables using the Nelder-Mead algorithm.
+asa047, a MATLAB code which minimizes a scalar function of several variables using the Nelder-Mead algorithm.

-COMPASS_SEARCH, a MATLAB library which seeks the minimizer of a scalar function of several variables using compass search, a direct search algorithm that does not use derivatives.
+compass_search, a MATLAB code which seeks the minimizer of a scalar function of several variables using compass search, a direct search algorithm that does not use derivatives.

-ENTRUST, a MATLAB program which minimizes a scalar function of several variables using trust-region methods.
+nelder_mead, a MATLAB code which minimizes a scalar function of several variables using the Nelder-Mead algorithm, by Jeff Borggaard.

-POLYNOMIALS, a MATLAB library which defines multivariate polynomials over rectangular domains, for which certain information is to be determined, such as the maximum and minimum values.
+polynomials, a MATLAB code which defines multivariate polynomials over rectangular domains, for which certain information is to be determined, such as the maximum and minimum values.

-PRAXIS, a MATLAB library which implements the principal axis method for minimization of a function without the use of derivatives, by Richard Brent.
+praxis, a MATLAB code which implements the principal axis method for minimization of a function without the use of derivatives, by Richard Brent.

-TEST_OPT, a MATLAB library which defines test problems requiring the minimization of a scalar function of several variables.
+test_opt, a MATLAB code which defines test problems requiring the minimization of a scalar function of several variables.

-TOMS178, a MATLAB library which optimizes a scalar functional of multiple variables using the Hooke-Jeeves method.
+toms178, a MATLAB code which optimizes a scalar functional of multiple variables using the Hooke-Jeeves method.